 (and click the link for full instructions if the link is there - sorry this page is still under construction)

-There are of course many other things you can bake such as flapjacks, choux buns, brownies and cheesecakes, but these are the basics and all that you will need for most of your baking, and you can of course convert these ounces into metric if you so wish, but it won't be anywhere near as easy to remember.
+There are of course many other things you can bake such as flapjacks, choux buns, brownies and cheesecakes, but these above are the basics and are all that you will need for most of your baking.
+You can of course convert these ounces into metric if you so wish, but it won't be anywhere near as easy to remember.

-Accuracy is not vital, so big eggs or little eggs makes no difference. and if you convert to metric it shouldn't matter if you round the numbers up or down a little
+Accuracy is not vital, so big eggs or little eggs makes no difference except that you will endup with slightly bigger or smaller cakes, and if you convert to metric it shouldn't matter if you round the numbers up or down a little

 victoria sponge recipe (t3 draft)